 it is (…) confusing at first for some to learn that the mosaic of a [visual] page of telegraph press is ‘auditory’ in basic structure.
 That, however, is only to say that any pattern in which the components co-exist without direct lineal hook-up or connection, creating a field of simultaneous relations, is auditory, even tho some of its aspects can be seen.

-- All citations in this post are taken from the McLuhan folders in the Unlocking the Airwaves project. ↩
+- Except where otherwise identified, all citations in this post are taken from the McLuhan folders in the Unlocking the Airwaves project. ↩

 - McLuhan added: “I do not revoke the latter formula.” ↩

 - The phrase “the sending and receiving of information” is from McLuhan’s letter to Harry Skornia, January 1, 1959; “basic structure” and “pattern in which the components co-exist” are from McLuhan speaking to the NAEB ‘research committee’ in September 1959.
 All these passages are cited in full above.
 “Operative principles and lines of force” is from the Playboy Interview. ↩

 - When the human “reasoning equipment is what we are seeking to elicit and strengthen”, this can be accomplished in no other way, of course, than by deploying our “reasoning equipment”.
-A difficult circularity is thereby introduced into the task, since it appears that the object at stake — namely, “reasoning equipment” that has been elicited and strengthened — must already be active in the subject in any appropriate approach to that object.
+A difficult circularity is thereby introduced into the task, since it appears that the object at stake — namely, “reasoning equipment” that is to be elicited and strengthened — must already be active in the subject in any appropriate approach to that objective.
 Beyond this knotted problem of a ‘future perfect’ time, where a future finding must already be active in the initial way to it, a further problem is constellated.
 Through this same circularity of the exercise of our “reasoning equipment” on our “reasoning equipment”, all our experience would appear to be locked “inside a human box” (as McLuhan put the point).
 See Planet polluto, garbage apocalypse for the reference and further discussion. ↩